Standards & Practices

 LTA’s Standards and Practices provide comprehensive guidelines for the responsible operation of a land trust, and are systems and procedures we follow very closely.
 These guidelines are organized into the two categories of Organizational Strengths and Land Transactions, and our policies and procedures conform to these guidelines.

 Our Audit Committee oversees an annual audit by an independent accounting firm.
 A review of the financial practices was part of our accreditation process.
-You can review our financial policies at the link above.

 National Accreditation = Nonprofit Excellence